hamdouni/hamdouni.github.io/README.md

 You’ll find here mainly posts about programming languages, operating systems and applications related to the open-source eco-system and, occasionally, my random thoughts about topics that matter to me.

-Contact me on Twitter, or on my email brahim ( at ) hamdouni.com.
+Contact me on Mastodon as @codecadim, or on my email brahim ( at ) hamdouni.com.

 This blog is personal and opinions here are mine.